sparkflows/sparkflows-docs/docs/configuration/databricks-integration.rst

    :align: center
    :width: 60%

-Read Databricks tables in Workflows
+Read Databricks table in Workflow
 ------------------------------------------

 In the workflow use the processor 'ReadDatabricksTable'.
 It will allow you to read tables from Databricks.